 Useful tips for treating mould in your home

 - To kill and remove mould, wipe down walls and window frames with a fungicidal wash that carries a Health and Safety Executive 'approval number' and follow the manufacturer's instructions precisely.

 - Dry-clean mildewed clothes and shampoo carpets.
 Disturbing mould by brushing or vacuum cleaning can increase the risk of breathing problems.

-- After treatment, redecorate using a good quality fungicidal paint to help prevent mould reappearing.
+- After treatment, redecorate using good quality fungicidal paint to help prevent mould from reappearing.
 These are available from most DIY stores.
 Note that this paint is not effective if overlaid with ordinary paints or wallpaper.